MonsteRico/ObsidianNotes/content/Codeninjas Camps/Building Your own Robot in Minecraft.md

 - Expert Variables but here's the final code b/c the one they  have is broken - 30-45
 	- ![[Codeninjas Camps/Pasted image 20220628112510.png]]
 - Do the Application in Variables, have them try and make the agent place some of the blocks! - rest of time, add free time at end if really necessary but should be good

+# Day 3
+- Freetime until everyone arrives - 10-15 mins
+- Build A Moat - 10-15 mins
+	- It's in art and design
+	- Encourage use of the agent, although chances are they won't use it
+	- Try and use the agent on screen to code a moat of some kind just to have them see coding in the background
+- Novice Loops (Talk about loops as well) - 30 mins
+- Intermediate Loops - 30 mins
+- Break - 15 mins
+- Constructive Activity -
+	- Minecraft Bingo
+	- Build Battle
+	- One of the other subject kit worlds
+	- Sporcle Quizzes
+	- Redstone tutorial (has to work in bedrock though)
+	- Something to kind of get away from the coding for a little bit, might be worth doing since this day is a little shorter
+- Expert Loops
+- Loops Application
+- Code a farm in your own survival/creative world or with others